andrzejressel/pulumi-wasm/docs/Internal/WIT.md

 ### External world

 Interface used as a substitute until Wasm gets proper GRPC client support.
-It is used by main `pulumi-wasm` component binary and is implemented by `pulumi-wasm-runner`.
+It is used by main `pulumi-gestalt` component binary and is implemented by `pulumi-gestalt-runner`.

 ## Worlds